ailuropoda0/Unity-ML-Agents-Penguin-Tutorial/README.md

 ## Changes in ML-Agents after 0.13

 ### [release 7 to release 12]
+It is enabled to use both continuous and discrete actions on a same agent.
+The type(float array) of vector actions is changed to *ActionBuffers*.
+The deprecated methods(*Heuristic*, *OnActionReceived*) with a float array argument are still available, but they may not be compatible with a continous and discrete action space.

 - Agent.Heuristic(float[]) -> Agent.Heuristic(in ActionBuffers)
 - Agent.OnActionReceived(float[]) -> Agent.OnActionReceived(ActionBuffers)
 - Agent.CollectDiscreteActionMasks() -> Agent.WriteDiscreteActionMask()
 - Agent.GetAction() -> Agent.GetStoredActionBuffers()

 To use *ActionBuffers*, *Unity.MLAgents.Actuators* should be imported.

+PyTorch trainers become the default trainer instead of TensorFlow.
+TensorFlow trainer is still available by adding ```--tensorflow``` in the CLI, or adding ```framework: tensorflow``` in the configuration file(YAML).

 ### [release 3 to release 7]
 The configuration file format has been updated.
 Parameter randomization and curriculum are integrated into 'environment parameters'.
 It becomes possible to define a curriculum in detail.
 Curriculums should be set on each variable.